The following message is sent on behalf of Saul Levin, MD, CEO and Medical Director:

 The APA is participating with five other “Frontline Physician” organizations to express our concerns with the legislation and urge Senators to vote no on the BCRA on Wednesday, June 28.
 Physician leaders from the six organizations will meet with key Senate offices on this legislation.
 We continue to have daily meetings with Senate offices through coalition meetings with other mental health and physician advocates, as well as on our own.
 We have also activated a member-wide grassroots push.
 For those who have not yet contacted their Senators, please do so here: http://actnow.io/gw2N1UI.

 Please let us know if you have any questions.
 We will provide updates as the situation progresses.

-Each month, members have free access to an online CME course on a trending topic.
-The October course reviews neuroimaging evidence characterizing the neural sequelae of heavy marijuana use in youth using data from several studies.
+Each month, APA members have free access to an online CME course on a trending topic.
+The December course reviews the MacArthur Violence Risk Assessment Study, a multidisciplinary effort to identify valid risk factors for violence by people discharged from short-term psychiatric facilities.
 Click here to access the Course of the Month and sign up for updates about this free member benefit.